MarcusAdielsonGuichet/Test-Bench-Digital-Twin/example_unifmu_standalone/README.md

 Run in this folder:
+#Create the virtual env
 python -m venv venv
+#Activate the virtual env
 .\venv\Scripts\Activate.ps1

+#Install the wheel package
 pip install wheel

 Upgrade pip if asked
+#Install fmpy with all dependencies, can just be pip install fmpy[complete]
+python -m pip install fmpy[complete]

+#Install fmu with all dependencies
-python -m pip install fmpy[complete] python -m pip install unifmu[python-backend]
+python -m pip install unifmu[python-backend]